 Election officials, whether at the local or state level, carry the heavy responsibility of ensuring elections are run fairly and accurately.
 The laws covering election administration reflect this responsibility—covering everything from how a candidate gets on the ballot to duties of poll workers, counting of ballots, and operating voting machines.
 Here are just some of the election fraud crimes covered in state laws.

+Penalties.
 Penalties for the above crimes range from misdemeanors to felonies, depending on the seriousness of the offense.
-Felony penalties typically apply when conduct involves corruption, bribery, or threats of harm.
+Felony penalties typically apply when the conduct involves corruption, bribery, or threats of harm.

 If you've been charged with voter or election fraud, speak with a criminal defense attorney as soon as possible.

 If you believe an election official or other individual is unlawfully restricting your right to vote, you might want to speak with a civil rights attorney or the police if you have been threatened or harassed.
-You can also contact the Election Protection Hotline at 866-OUR-VOTE (866ourvote.org).
+You can also contact the Election Protection Hotline at 866-OUR-VOTE or go to the website at 866ourvote.org.